sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 }
 ```

-In this example, all our modeled processes occur in memory; we have a deterministic state machine controlling all possible transitions.
+In this example, all our modeled processes occur in memory; we have a state machine controlling all possible transitions.
 This is initially trivial when the cardinality of your entities is not high.
 But if you start to consider, for example, that the Ledger might have millions of entries,
 you might want to decouple the Ledger from the Expenses.